 Live Chat with Tek representatives.
 Available 9:30 AM - 5:30 PM IST

 Today’s efficient power converters demand less input power per watt of output, but they also demand more in terms of power supply measurements.
 Topologies are increasingly complex, and parasitics are everywhere, demanding careful comparison of simulations and measurements.
 Increasing switching frequencies make it harder to control EMI.
-And systems require a wide range of low-noise, fast-responding power supplies.
+And systems require a wide range of low-noise, fast-responding power supplies (like DC power supplies).
 You've come to the right place.

 Switching Loss Measurement and Analysis

 Switching loss makes up a significant percentage of the total loss in a switch mode power supply.
 Learn how to measure it under operating conditions.

 - Define switching loss during turn-on, conduction, and turn-off

 - Performing switch loss using manual setup and math